1154046/predict-fraud-using-auto-ai/README.md

 IBM Watson Webinar - Hacklab Nigeria Hackathon

 Repo tailored for the participants of the Hacklab Hackathon.
-Please refer to the original repo to view full project information.

 # Fraud Prediction using Auto AI